sckm/ExoPlayer/hello-world.md

 obscure errors.
 {:.info}

-For more information about ExoPlayer's treading model, see the ["Threading model" section of the ExoPlayer Javadoc][].
+For more information about ExoPlayer's threading model, see the ["Threading model" section of the ExoPlayer Javadoc][].

 ## Attaching the player to a view ##